The Hijab

 it was somewhat restrictive for them in getting their work done.
 Muslims

-certainly cannot argue that Muslim slave-women were less pious than free women
+certainly cannot argue convincingly that Muslim slave-women were less pious or not as sexually attractive as free women

 promulgate veiling, the following ahadith about hair extensions and wigs are seldom mentioned.